Court allows Saik’uz and Stellat’en First Nations to seek new declaratory relief in Alcan Claim

 Located about 185 km west of Prince George, the Kenney Dam was constructed in 1952 and created the massive Nechako Reservoir which provides hydro power to Alcan’s aluminum smelter in Kitimat in northwest B.C. and diverts approximately 70% of the flow of the Nechako River.

-The lawsuit claims that Alcan has caused a nuisance affecting the First Nations’ constitutionally protected aboriginal interests, including aboriginal title and an aboriginal right to fish, and that the 1987 and 1997 Settlement Agreements entered into by Alcan and B.C. and Canada are not valid defenses against the their claims.
-The matter is scheuduled for a 200 days trial commencing in September of this year.
+The lawsuit claims that Alcan has caused a nuisance affecting the First Nations’ constitutionally-protected aboriginal interests, including aboriginal title and an aboriginal right to fish, and that the 1987 and 1997 Settlement Agreements entered into by Alcan and B.C. and Canada are not valid defenses against the claims.
+The matter is scheduled for a 200 day trial commencing in September of this year.